Blog

 With almost a year behind us, the impact and kind of changes has become much clearer.
 A pair of industry reports looking back at 2020 have recently been released and their data complements what we see.
 HID’s 2021 State of Physical Access Control and Security Sales & Integration 2021 SSI RMR Deep Dive studied both end users and security integrators, just like IPS.

+We thought we share some of the highlights from these reports and our observations in this blog: 43% of organizations reported that their current access control system does not meet their current needs.
 According to HID, only 43% of customers felt that their access control system met their current needs.
 What’s shocking about this number is that when HID started this survey in 2018, the results were over 70%.
 This swing illustrates the impact of an extremely difficult and challenging year on access control.
+Remote administration requirements became much more the norm.

 As we left the office or campus and began working remotely, so did the access control administrators.
 Where life was routine and regular schedules existed, change was the only constant.
 Administrators needed access to systems.
 Some required additional licenses.
 The most simple kinds did not support remote administration.
 Simple activities like changing a schedule that could have been accomplished with a few clicks at a workstation in the office became more difficult.
 If you wanted to limit access to certain times for group of employees to support social distancing, that became challenging.